ICI3D/MMED/schedule/index.md

 -   10:45 – 11:30 **Lecture:** Introduction to Thinking About Data I ([Hargrove](../team/hargrove))
 -   11:30 – 12:30 **Lecture:** Introduction to dynamic modeling of infectious diseases ([Mthombothi](../team/mthombothi))
 -   12:30 – 14:00 *Lunch break* (*Lunch is served from 12:30 to 13:00.*)
-    - **Juliet and Cari** will help people get their laptops set up for DF at 12:30 in the main lecture hall.
+    -   If you plan to use your laptop for the 15:00 computer exercise, Juliet and Cari will help you get set up at 12:30 in the main lecture hall.
 -   14:00 – 15:00 **_Parallel sessions_**
     -   **Track A:** Introduction to infectious disease data ([Mwangi](../team/mwangi))
     -   **Track B:** Foundations of dynamic modeling ([Dushoff](../team/Dushoff))